FairwindsOps/insights-docs/architecture/architecture.md

 Pluto needs `view` access to the cluster in order to check for deprecated API versions.

 ### Polaris
 Polaris needs `view` access to the cluster in order to analyze workload configurations.
+It also needs access to Secrets in order to examine Helm charts.

 ### RBAC Reporter
 RBAC Reporter needs `view` access to the cluster to aggregate information about RBAC roles and bindings.